johnswanson/pass-server/README.md

 ## Security Considerations

-- You'd be an idiot if you ran this over HTTP! :) I am running this behind Nginx over HTTPS.
+- Don't run this over unencrypted HTTP!
-- Don't make this a target for brute forcing.
-Nginx comes in handy again for rate limiting.
+- Add some form of rate limiting to prevent brute-forcing.

 ## Usage